Basic Action Cam

 GoPro offers a wide variety of models these days, so choosing the right GoPro action camera can be a difficult decision.
-What you need to know is that across their various product lines, there are three main models of GoPro (with a couple variations off of those, which can be a bit confusing at first).
-Here’s our GoPro buyers guide for 2019 to help you choose which GoPro is right for you.
+What you need to know is that across their various product lines, there are three main models of GoPro (with a couple variations of each, which can be a bit confusing at first).
+Here’s our GoPro buyers guide for 2020 to help you choose which GoPro is right for you.

 If you want the cheapest GoPro available: